chpapoutsellis/chpapoutsellis.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 I am an Assistant Project Scientist at UCSD.
-My research interests lie at the interface between Fluid Mechanics and Applied Mathematics.
 I am interested in the mathematical modelling of phenomena that emerge in oceanic flows, like surface waves and internal waves.
 I also have a keen interest in the global analysis of dynamical systems.

 [comment]: <> Prior to this, I was a Computational Imaging Scientist (permanent) at the [Scientific Computing Department (SCD)](https://www.scd.stfc.ac.uk/Pages/home.aspx) in the [Science Technology Facilities Council (STFC)](https://stfc.ukri.org/).